OchaBanana/ncsc_labs/day_3/4d_ncc/4d_ncc.rst

 #.
 SSH to CVM
 #.
 Run “nnc heath_check run_all”
 #.
 NCC output log: /home/nutanix/data/logs/ncc-output.log
 #.
-Note how you can repeat and
+Note how you can repeat and run individual tests.
+Identify how to gather resolution steps and solutions for your Fit Check report.